dstaulcu/duplicate_media_finder/README.md

 - Inventory media files from selected drives or folders
 - Find and review duplicate groups
-- Annotate each file for later action
+- Annotate each duplicate file listing for later action
 - Export your annotations for external review or scripting

 ---

+*Code generation and automation for this project was assisted by [GitHub Copilot](https://github.com/features/copilot).*